 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Here in the United States, there seems to be some debate over the magnificent praline’s basic ingredients and texture.
 Not having a clue what a praline from the southern United States tastes like, I cannot fairly cast my vote for the best praline.
 Nor can I advise you on how to pronounce it…(praw-leen or pray-leen?).
 But I will provide one delicious version, and let you settle the rest.
 I think these pralines are fantastic whether they are truly authentic or not.

 These pralines will take you over the top with sweetness.
 They are creamy and dissolve upon bite, with a touch of sugary grainy texture to finish them off.

-- Scant 1/2 cup margarine (vegan, such as Earth Balance brand margarine)
+Scant 1/2 cup vegan margarine, such as Earth Balance brand

-- Toast the pecans (this step is optional) in a preheated oven at 375 degrees for about 7 to 10 minutes, or until they fill your kitchen with an irresistible toasted pecan smell.
+Toast the pecans (this step is optional) in a preheated oven at 375 F for about 7 to 10 minutes, or until they fill your kitchen with an irresistible toasted pecan smell.

-- Next, clip on your candy thermometer.
-Cook over medium heat, stirring often until mixture reaches 235 degrees on your candy thermometer.
+Next, clip on your candy thermometer.
+Cook over medium heat, stirring often until mixture reaches 235 F on your candy thermometer.
 Also, you can drop a bit into super cold water and it should form a soft flexible ball.